benuri/test/README.md

 # test
-A test repository for experimenting with GIT
+A test repository for experimenting with GIT.

+This line has been added on another branch.